MohamedElgarhy9/Data-Structure-and-Algorithms-Project/README.md

 # Data-Structure-and-Algorithms-Project
 Designing a GUI (Graphical User Interface) to visualize XML and json files The user can:
-* Check consistency of a xml file, consistency: The input XML may have inconsistencies like missing any of the closing and opening tags or not matching tags.
+* Check consistency of a xml file: The input XML may have inconsistencies like missing any of the closing and opening tags or not matching tags.
 * Formatting (Prettifying) the XML: the XML file should be well formatted by keeping the indentation for each level.